-- (1) In deciding an appeal, the Industrial Court may- - (a) confirm the decision appealed against; or - (b) vary the decision appealed against; or - (c) set aside the decision appealed against and make a decision in substitution for the decision set aside; or - (d) set aside the decision appealed against and return the issue to the decision maker with directions the court considers appropriate. - (2) If on appeal the court acts under subsection (1)(b) or (c), the decision is taken, for this Act (other than this part), to be that of the chief executive.
+- (1) In deciding an appeal, the Industrial Court may- - (a) confirm the decision appealed against; or - (b) vary the decision appealed against; or - (c) set aside the decision appealed against and make a decision in substitution for the decision set aside; or - (d) set aside the decision appealed against and return the issue to the decision maker with directions the court considers appropriate. - (2) If on appeal the court acts under subsection (1)(b) or (c), the decision is taken, for this Act (other than this part), to be that of the chief executive, industrial commission or full bench.